Visty93/Daggerfall-Unity-Co-op/README.md

 ## Mod support

 I tested a few mods.
 Surprisingly, most interior/dungeon-related stuff actually worked out of the box with little to no issues.
-These should give some rough idea about mod compatibility.
+I haven't tested every feature of every mod, but this should give some rough idea about compatibility.

+**World of Daggerfall:**
+World of Daggerfall spawns open-world enemies in a way vanilla DFU normally doesn't, so the multiplayer enemy system wasn't really prepared for them.
+I added an unofficial compatibility helper.
+WoD-spawned enemies stay as normal SP enemies until a player gets close to them, then they get converted into MP enemies with some special cleanup rules.
+This is still fairly experimental and could use some more feedback.

 **Warm Ashes - Wilderness Encounters:**
-Gave me a few quests/events.
-They were in sync, and one event even spawned a thief in a city, which was also synced.
+Events/enemy spawns in cities and after fast travel worked in sync.
 The slightly weird part is that when someone travels, it can trigger enemy spawns even for the other players, because it seems to run these events as quests, which get auto-synced.
-But all in all, it seems to be working fine.
+Quests given by guards at World of Daggerfall outposts had some multiplayer issues and couldn't start, so I added an unofficial compatibility helper for those.
+Events around WoD camps might still need some more attention.
+I had a hard time triggering some of them even in SP, so I didn't get to test those properly.

 **Dungeons of Daggerfall Vanilla Redux:**
 Just a brief test with 2 random dungeons, but they worked.